-- a) Demonstrated system feasibility. - b) Proven similar technology via testing, modeling, simulation, etc. - a) The proposed standard will specify profiles for the use of IEEE 802 standards, for which system feasibility has been demonstrated. - b) The proposed standard will use IEEE 802 standards for which the technology has been proven.
+a) Demonstrated system feasibility.

+b) Proven similar technology via testing, modeling, simulation, etc.

+a) The proposed standard will specify profiles for the use of other IEEE 802 standards for which system feasibility has been demonstrated.

+b) The proposed standard will specify profiles for the use of other IEEE 802 standards for which the technology has been proven.